jgomezdans/gp_emulator/docs/emulating_rt_model.rst

    :figwidth: 90%

    Distribution of residuals derived from the difference of the emulator and simulator for PROSAIL.

+We can also check that the gradient of the model is sensible, by comparing it with finite difference approximations from the original model, which is already carried out by `create_emulator_validation` if we set the `do_gradient` option.

 .. figure:: spectral_gradient_prosail.png
    :figwidth: 90%